-This unique inca trail experience was hand selected by our Adventure Travel specialists to share with you!
+This unique alternative to trek to Machu Picchu was hand selected by our Adventure Travel specialists to share with you!
 This trekking journey by one of our preferred companies on the ground in Peru is not only authentic in nature but carefully cultivated down to the details!

 Experience The Salkantay Trek to Machu Picchu in style